Store Architecture Guide

 Multi-tenant store builders

-If you operate stores for multiple holders (e.g. you sell a SaaS that wraps Dr Green):
+If you operate stores for multiple holders (e.g. you sell a SaaS that wraps Dr Green):- Store each holder’s

 - Implement bulk operations carefully — a 1000-tenant batch poll without jitter will create thundering herds